Gruyères, Switzerland: ultimate travel guide and 10 things to do

 5. L’Ecu Restaurant

-Like Cheval Blanc, L’Ecu is also in neighbouring Bulle and is the number one place for a fine dining experience in the Gruyères area.
+Like Cheval Blanc, L’Ecu is also in neighbouring Bulle and I consider it to be the number one place for a fine dining experience in the Gruyères area.

 All dishes are of excellent quality and service is top-notch too.
 Desserts here are especially delectable, so do make room for something sweet if you can.